eartho-group/one-client-flutter/README.md

   <p align="center">
     One line of code to authenticate users via <b>any social network.</b><br />
-    You dont need to read the docs of all companies and you dont need to open accounts there.<br />
+You don't need to read the documents of all companies and you don't need to open accounts there.<br />
 We are a third layer that abstracts the complexity for you and protects your users from being tracked.<br /><br />
-    You can easily keep your backend solution - self server / firebase / amplify , or get nocode solution from us.
+You can easily keep your backend solution - self server / firebase / amplify , or get a nocode solution from us.<br /><br />
-    <br /><br />
     <a href="https://www.eartho.world/product/learn"><strong>Quick Start »</strong></a>
     <br />
     <br />